Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 ```

 - Once you have refactored the code, try calling the `solve()` function again through a Python script as shown above or a Python shell.
 Compare the plots with the plots in the figure you saved earlier.
 Both outputs should be identical.
 - The function `solve()` should take in physical parameters which the user can vary.
-It is always a good idea to pass important physical parameters as input arguments to a function of a simulation software because you do not want to rebuild a package every time you change a parameter.
-- Try to think which parameters would be worth changing?
-These are typically related to the initial condition of the system being simulated.
+In this case change the parameters `dx`, `dy` and `D` such that they are passed to the `solve()` function by the user.
+Provide default values for all three of these parameters.

 ## Step 3 - Creating folder structure for packaging

 - Now that you have a refactored code, replicate the folder structure we learnt in the lecture to prepare the code for packaging
-- With the help of the lecture notes create additional files and arrange the files in a folder structure which is similar to what is shown in the notes.
+- With the help of the [lecture notes](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/building-and-packaging/material/packaging_python_slides.md) create additional files `setup.py`, `__init__.py`, `README.md` and the `src/` directory.
-- There is ambiguity in how `setup.cfg` and `setup.py` are written and it is up to you to determine how much information is relevant for the code in this exercise.
-Also think if you really need both `setup.cfg` and `setup.py` for this exercise?
-Could you manage to publish the package with just one of them?
 - The `README.md` file consists of a longer description about the code and what it does.
-Please try to provide as much information as possible regarding the code.
+Take the information about the code from Step 1 of this exercise and add it to the README.
+In addition to this fill out the emtpy sections of the README with relevant information.
+- In `setup.py` name your package `<your-GitLab-username>diffusion2D`.
+We will use semantic versioning, so the version you are developing will be `0.0.1`.
+The package url is the url of the GitHub repository of this exercise code.
+- Try to put `classifiers` in your `setup()`.

 ## Step 4 - Create distribution packages

 - With reference to the lecture notes, create distribution packages for this project.
+Use `build` to create the distribution archives.
 - After creating the distribution packages, check the `dist/` folder to ensure that the archive files have been created.

 ## Step 5 - Create an account and a API Token on TestPyPI